-Goal of the CYWI Program
+Goal of the YRJ Program

-The intent of the program is to guide youth to a better understanding of how their behaviour affects others in the community and to make amends by giving back to the community in a meaningful way.

-Youth will gain a new insight into the cause and effects of their behaviour.
+The intent of the program is to guide youth towards a better understanding of how their behaviour affects others within the community.
+After which the youth will work towards making amends by giving back to the community in a meaningful way.
+By accomplishing this the youth will gain a new insight into the cause and effects of their behaviour.

-In addition, the program may help youth to develop new skills and interests and to seek out new training opportunities.
+In addition, the program may help youth to develop new skills and interests, allowing them the opportunity to seek out new training opportunities.

 The Circle Participants?

-The victim and his or her supporters (i.e. family members, friends, etc.)
+- The victim and his or her supporters (i.e. family members, friends, etc.)

-The offender and his or her supporters (i.e. family members, friends, etc.
+- The offender and his or her supporters (i.e. family members, friends, etc.

-Key persons involved in helping the offender and victim, such as youth workers, social workers, teachers and counsellors
+- Key persons involved in helping the offender and victim, such as youth workers, social workers, teachers and counsellors

-Concerned members of the community
+- Concerned members of the community

 Participation by all parties (victim, offender, etc.) must be voluntary.
 A forum should be made available when an offender makes an admission and agrees to participate.

-Youth between the ages of 12-17 at the time of pre-charge or post-charge diversion
+- Youth between the ages of 12-17 at the time of pre-charge or post-charge diversion

-Youth who are in trouble with the law
+- Youth who are in trouble with the law

-Youth who want to turn your life around
+- Youth who want to turn your life around

 - Youth who are serious about taking responsibility for and being accountable for their actions and behaviour

 Types of Cases Covered